-Working residents with low incomes who are not supported by Ontario Works or the Ontario Disability Support Program are eligible for the benefits as outlined above
+Working residents with low incomes who are not supported by Ontario Works or the Ontario Disability Support Program are eligible for the benefits.

-To see if you are a low-income resident, go to the bottom of the My Kingston page and look at the LICO (Low Income Cut-Off) income thresholds.
+To see if you are a low-income resident, go to the bottom of the My Kingston page and look at the LICO (Low Income Cut-Off) income chart.

-Eligible applicants will be sent an embossed letter they can take to their dentist or optometrist to access the care they need (within three months).
+Eligible applicants will be sent an embossed letter they can take to their dentist, optometrist or pharmacy to access the care they need (within three months).

 Adult Dental Care

 - Must be 18 years or older (17 or younger are covered under the Healthy Smiles program).

 - Includes routine cleaning, emergency restorative and preventative dental and denture-care services